 TONIX PHARMACEUTICALS HOLDING CORP.
-PROXY FOR ANNUAL MEETING TO BE HELD ON JUNE 8, 2018 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY FOR ANNUAL MEETING TO BE HELD ON MAY 1, 2020 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned, revoking all prior proxies, hereby appoints SETH LEDERMAN and BRADLEY SAENGER (the "Proxies") and each of them, with full power of substitution in each, as proxies for the undersigned, to represent the undersigned and to vote all the shares of Common Stock of the Company which the undersigned would be entitled to vote, as fully as the undersigned could vote and act if personally present, at the Annual Meeting of Stockholders (the "Meeting") to be held on June 8, 2018, at 10:00 a.m., local time, at the offices of Lowenstein Sandler LLP at 1251 Avenue of the Americas, New York, New York 10020 or at any adjournments or postponements thereof.
+The undersigned, revoking all prior proxies, hereby appoints SETH LEDERMAN and BRADLEY SAENGER (the "Proxies") and each of them, with full power of substitution in each, as proxies for the undersigned, to represent the undersigned and to vote all the shares of Common Stock of the Company which the undersigned would be entitled to vote, as fully as the undersigned could vote and act if personally present, at the Annual Meeting of Stockholders (the "Meeting") to be held on May 1, 2020, at 11:00 a.m., Eastern Daylight Time via Internet or at any adjournments or postponements thereof.
+On the date of the meeting, you may log in to the meeting at http://viewproxy.com/tonixpharma/2020/VM.
+Please have your Virtual Control Number with you during the meeting in order to vote.